AdaCore/training_material/courses/spark_for_ada_programmers/6_proof.rst

 * Not all provable properties are worth proving!
 * Difficulty of proof (cost) not correlated with benefit
-* e.g. proving that a sorting algorithm preserves the elements
+* e.g. proving that a sorting algorithm preserves the components

    - Trivial by review if the only operation is :ada:`Swap`
    - May require many **annotations** for proof